Friday, a 24/7 AI assistant

 03

-Hand it to a fresh sessionIt walks through keys, Telegram, and the memory server on its own.
+Hand it to a fresh sessionPaste this prompt — it walks through keys, Telegram, the memory server, and the cron jobs on its own.

 04